DID YOU KNOW - Crossing the border with your pet? Know the rules

 For domestic cats older than 3 months, you’ll need a valid rabies vaccination certificate or a veterinary certificate.

-Entering (or Returning to the) United States:
+Entering (or returning to the) United States:

 Note that pets returning to the US are subject to the same regulations as those entering for the first time.

-The following requirements are specific to dogs entering the US from Canada.
+DOGS: The following requirements are specific to dogs entering the US from Canada.
 As per the US Centers for Disease Control as of Aug.
 1, 2024, all dogs entering the United States must:

 • Appear healthy upon arrival